bitdump/BLHeli/BLHeli_32 ARM/README.md

 - Added telemetry trig for PWM input (pulse <30us for 1-2ms PWM, Oneshot125 and Oneshot42)
 - Added capability of Dshot2400 and improved accuracy of Proshot
 - Some smaller fixes
+Rev32.6.2 test codes for GD32F350 MCUs are removed due to reported code flashing issue

 ## Discussion threads